Quasi-stationary distributions for randomly perturbed dynamical systems: Statement of the main results

-The key notions needed for our main result is \emph{absorption preserving pseudoorbits and chain recurrence} introduced in \cite{jacSch06}.
-These definitions generalize \citet{Con78}'s notion of pseudoorbits and chain recurrence.
-Given $\delta >0$, a family of points $\xi=(\xi_0,\dots,\xi_{n}) \in M^{n+1}$ is called an \emph{absorption preserving $\delta$-pseudoorbit joining $x$ to $y$} (ap $\delta$-pseudoorbit for short) provided that \begitem \item[$a)$] $x= \xi_0, \, y = \xi_{n}$, \item[$b)$] $\xi_i \in M_0 \Rightarrow \xi_{i+1} \in M_0$, and \item[$c)$] $d(\xi_{i+1},F(\xi_i)) < \delta, \; i=0,\dots,n-1$. \end{itemize} One can think of ap $\delta$-pseudoorbits as approximations of actual orbits of the dynamics of $F$ with an error no greater than $\delta$ and that preserve the absorbing set $M_0$.
+\item[(c)] $d(\xi_{i+1},F(\xi_i)) < \delta$, $i=0,\ldots,n-1$. \end{longlist} One can think of ap $\delta$-pseudoorbits as approximations of actual orbits of the dynamics of $F$ with an error no greater than $\delta$ and that preserve the absorbing set~$M_0$.
 For readers unfamiliar with these concepts, consider $F$ to be the identity map on the interval $[0,1]$.
-Then any two points on the interval are connected by $\delta$-pseudoorbits, for any $\delta >0$.
+Then any two points on the interval are connected by \mbox{$\delta$-}pseudoorbits, for any $\delta>0$.
 However, as every point is a fixed point, none of the points are connected by interating the map $F$.